FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

-A tile backsplash adds a colorful customized accent to your kitchen.
-Choose from a host of decorative tiles, and then save by doing this simple remodeling yourself.
+Glass backsplash tile adds a customized accent to your kitchen design.
+Choose from a variety of tiles, and learn how to install the tile backsplash yourself.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.